-SP68 Rosso by Arianna Occhipinti – serious fun Arianna Occhipinti owns 23.5 hectares of vineyards in the south-east of Sicily, near Vittoria.
+SP68 Rosso by Arianna Occhipinti – serious fun Arianna Occhipinti owns 23.5 hectares of vineyards in the southeast of Sicily, near Vittoria.
 Here is a beautiful land of limestone and sandy soils at around 300 metres in altitude.
 It’s in complete contrast to Mount Etna further north; flattish land where grapes are just one of the many fruits, and vegetables …

 Sicily, the Land of Baroque ‘n’ Roll, Part 1